Digital Health and Wellness

 Parenting experts suggest parking all technology devices, from cell phones to iPads, in a common spot overnight to discourage late night and unmonitored use, which can disrupt sleep.
 Do not allow your child to sleep in a room with an iPad, laptop or cell phone.
 Remember to model appropriate use and balance of technology in your own life, too!

 All Minnehaha Academy iPads have built-in filtering software blocking access to inappropriate sites regardless of whether the device is at school or off campus.
 This built-in filter overrides any filtering you may have at home.
 Many home routers do allow for time limits to be set for network traffic, so parents may choose to do this.
-Parents can set up additional site blocking, such as blocking YouTube if desired (more info in YouTube section below).
+Parents can set up additional site blocking, such as blocking YouTube if desired (more info in the YouTube section above).

 Children often have complete, unrestricted access to inappropriate sites on other personal devices such as home computers and cell phones.
 Experts strongly suggest installing software to filter and block inappropriate content on your wireless home network.
 Filters can be set to block Internet access completely or block certain sites like pornography, social media, and gaming.
 Further, filters allow a parent to completely control when access is open/closed to such sites.
 These same tools allow parents to control any wireless device, whether it is a laptop, a smartphone with a web browser or other personal device.
 Without any filtering software at home, a user can get to any site on any device, including a desktop computer.